‹ Return to Air Crash Sites

 Edit 14 September 2020

 As can be seen in the comments section below, a great deal of further work has been done by researcher Amanda and by the land owner Martin and his wife Micheala.
 The latter have made a beautiful plaque and memorial stone which will be completed for the anniversary of the crash on 03 October 2020.
-The photos here of the stone are courtesy of Martin and Micheala and the stone with the cross in the foreground courtesy of Amanda.

 The photo of Second Lieutenant Quentin J Sella is provided couresty of Quentin’s younger brother Joe, via Amanda.
 It is used with kind permission.